gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

         </dependency>
         ```

     * **Gradle**: Add the following to your `build.gradle` file.
-Replace `VERSION` with the current version of Spring Boot for VMware GemFire available and `GEMFIRE_VERSION` with the version of VMware GemFire being used for the project.
+Replace `VERSION` with the current version of Spring Data for VMware GemFire available and `GEMFIRE_VERSION` with the version of VMware GemFire being used for the project.

         ```
         dependencies {